nyu-computer-science/contract-faculty-policy/README.md

 ## Publishing slides

 Slides are auto-generated from the materials in the `docs` folder using Git Pages.

-- view the policy summary slide at https://nyu-computer-science.github.io/contract-faculty-policy/summary
+- view the committee's draft policy summary slides at https://nyu-computer-science.github.io/contract-faculty-policy/proposal
+- view our expected final policy summary slides at https://nyu-computer-science.github.io/contract-faculty-policy/expectation

 ## Running locally